TonyStark-19/Coffee-Website/README.md

 ## 📌 Features

-- 🎨 **Fully Responsive Design** – Smooth experience across mobile, tablet, and desktop
+- 🎨 Fully Responsive UI – Seamlessly adapts to mobile, tablet, and desktop layouts
-- 📖 **About Section** – Discover our café’s story and philosophy
+- 📖 About Section – Learn more about our café’s story and philosophy
-- 📋 **Menu Showcase** – Browse through our delicious coffee options
+- ☕ Menu Display – Showcasing a variety of delightful coffee and beverages
-- 🌟 **Why Us Section** – Highlights our exceptional offerings such as delicious food, great ambiance, and warm hospitality
+- 🌟 Why Choose Us Section – Highlights ambiance, food quality, and hospitality
-- 🖼️ **Gallery Section** – Visual glimpse into our coffeehouse vibe
+- 🖼️ Gallery Section – Aesthetic visuals reflecting the café's vibe
-- 📞 **Contact Form** – Simple and functional for inquiries and bookings
+- 📞 Contact Form – Easy and functional for reservations and inquiries -💬 Font Awesome Icons – Clean icons for enhanced user experience
-- 💬 **Font Awesome Icons** – Elegant and lightweight icons throughout

 ---